alan-turing-institute/data-safe-haven/secure_research_environment/azure-runbooks/sre_build_instructions.md

 - Connect to a **remote desktop** on the Main VM using the "Main VM (Desktop)" app
 - Open a terminal session
 - Change to the tests folder using `cd ~<sre-admin>/smoke_test/tests`
-- Follow the instructions in the `README.md` file.
-These should involve running `./run_all_tests.sh`
+- Run `source run_all_tests.sh`.
+Check `README.md` if anything is unclear.
 - If all test results are expected you are done!
-Otherwise, contact REG for help diagnosing test failures.
+Otherwise, contact Turing REG for help diagnosing test failures.

 ## Server list
 - The following virtual machines are created as a result of these instructions: